dtczhl/dtc-google-scholar-helper/README.md

 ## How to Use

-1. Move google-citation-helper folder to the home directory of your website
+1. Move dtc-google-citation-helper folder to the home directory of your website

    If you want to move my folder to other places, you need to change `pathToDtcGoogleCitationHelperPhp` in `dtcGoogleCitationHelper.js` to point to `dtcGoogleCitationHelper.php` file.

 2. In your php file, include my script by

-   `<script src="google-citation-helper/dtcGoogleCitationHelper.js"></script>`
+   `<script src="dtc-google-citation-helper/dtcGoogleCitationHelper.js"></script>`

    Also make sure you have jQuery included before my script, mine is using